-Brattleboro Words Trail Murals
+Brattleboro Words Trail Murals & Exhibit

 Murals page intro

-About The Murals
+About The Murals & Amtrak Exhibit

-Large, living Brattleboro Words Trail ceramic map murals, initially created to make the printed maps, add place markers each time a new story is created.
-The murals are currently on exhibit at 118 Elliot in Brattleboro.
+Large, living Brattleboro Words Trail ceramic map murals, initially created to make the printed maps, added place markers each time a new story was created.
 They were introduced to the public at the Brattleboro Museum & Art Center from October 2020 to February 2021 as ‘Our Storied Landscape: Revealing the Brattleboro Words Trail’.
-The murals and Brattleboro Words Trail exhibition will be reimagined as a permanent exhibit on the outside, track-facing side of the new Amtrak station opening in Brattleboro Fall 2024.

 Visitors using Words Trail Mural at 118 Elliot